buy the book ribbon

 • You can SSH into it.

 I’m recommending Ubuntu as a distro because it’s popular and I’m used to it.
-If you know what you’re doing, you can probably get away with using something else, but you’re on your own.
+If you know what you’re doing, you can probably get away with using something else, but I won’t be able to help you as much if you get stuck.

 If you’ve never started a Linux server before and you have absolutely no idea where to start, I wrote a very brief guide on GitHub.

 Some people get to this chapter, and are tempted to skip the domain bit, and the "getting a real server" bit, and just use a VM on their own PC.
 Don’t do this.
 It’s not the same, and you’ll have more difficulty following the instructions, which are complicated enough as it is.
-If you’re worried about cost, have a look at the link above for free options.
+If you’re worried about cost, have a look at the guide I wrote for free options.

 User Accounts, SSH, and Privileges

-In these instructions, I’m assuming that you have a nonroot user account set up, and that it has "sudo" privileges, so whenever we need to do something that requires root access, we use sudo, (or "become" in ansible terminology), and I’m explicit about that in the various instructions that follow.
+In the following instructions, I’m assuming that you have a nonroot user account set up, and that it has "sudo" privileges, so whenever we need to do something that requires root access, we use sudo, (or "become" in Ansible terminology); I’ll be explicit about that in the various instructions that follow.

 My user is called "elspeth", but you can call yours whatever you like!
-Just remember to substitute it in all the places I’ve hardcoded it below.
-See the guide linked above if you need tips on creating a sudo user.
+Just remember to substitute it in all the places I’ve hardcoded it.
+See the guide I wrote if you need tips on creating a sudo user.

 We don’t want to be messing about with IP addresses all the time, so we should point our staging and live domains to the server.
 At my registrar, the control screens looked a bit like Domain setup.